bachoreczm/java8-js-test-driver/README.md

 # java8-jstd
-Javascript tester in java8 (you <b>DON'T NEED BROWSER</b>).
+Javascript tester in java8 (you <b>DON'T NEED a BROWSER</b>).

-This is basically compatible with js-test-driver project.
+This is basically compatible with the js-test-driver project.

 ##Usage